DylanGeldenhuys/Landmark-detection-for-tsetse-fly-wings/README.md

 To apply these models the data first needs to be downloaded from the data dryad.

-NOTE: within each jupyter notebook there may be file paths that need to be changed to the location of the downloaded data from data dyrad.
+NOTE: within each jupyter notebook there may be file paths that need to be changed to the location of the data you download from data dyrad.

-All other files/folders in the route directory are explained below for your convenience. analysis-resnet.ipynb - generates pot for errors and procrustes analyses analysis-segnet.ipynb - generates pot for errors and procrustes analyses landmarks_dataset.ipynb - classes for generating and loading the dataset landmarks_transforms.ipynb - trasnformations class applied during training model_specs.ipynb - a cript to generate the model specifications Models.ipynb - Model classes from Pytorch winglength_predictions.ipynb - This script generates a pot of the linear relationship between the predicted winglength and the measured one.
+All other files/folders in the route directory are explained below for your convenience.

+analysis-resnet.ipynb - generates pot for errors and procrustes analyses analysis-segnet.ipynb - generates pot for errors and procrustes analyses landmarks_dataset.ipynb - classes for generating and loading the dataset landmarks_transforms.ipynb - trasnformations class applied during training model_specs.ipynb - a cript to generate the model specifications Models.ipynb - Model classes from Pytorch winglength_predictions.ipynb - this script generates a pot of the linear relationship between the predicted winglength and the measured one.
 Baseline - this directory is for producing plots for a baseline model that uses the mean landmark positions on the training set for inference on the test set.

 Most importantly the final landmark dataset can be found in the data/final_clean.csv.
 This data contains all the landmarks, that have also been inspected after predictions where made to remove any errors.

 All the data for this code may found in the data dyrad repository here https://datadryad.org/stash/dataset/doi:10.5061%2Fdryad.qz612jmh1

+# How to
+1. First download all the data from the datadyrad
+2. To repeat the above processes, start by getting the training scripts to run, be sure to change all file locations in the notebooks to the correct location on your machine.
+3. If you want to use the model we trained, you may use them in the notebooks within the two_tier_pipeline on Volume 20 and 21.
+4. If you only want to work on the final morphometric data you can simply download the morphometric_data.csv from the data dryad to obtain all landmark data associated biological measurements.

 ---
-# Tsetse fly wing landmark data for morphometrics (Vol 20,21):
+# Data dryad repository: Tsetse fly wing landmark data for morphometrics (Vol 20,21):

 This data is intended to be used for morphometric analysis on tsetse fly wings.
-For more information please consult the journal article linked to this dataset.
+For more information please consult the data dryad.

 The data consists of two parts.
-That is the landmark coordinate data created via the automatic landmark detection model developed from the linked journal article, along with various biological lab recordings taken during a lab dissection of the tsetse flies.
+That is the landmark coordinate data created via the automatic landmark detection model developed from this research, along with various biological lab recordings taken during a lab dissection of the tsetse flies.
 This data is named morphometric_data.csv.

 The second part if the data consists of the image dataset used to train the machine learning models that predicted the landmarks for this data.
 The code and models can be found in the github code repository https://github.com/DylanGeldenhuys/Landmark-detection-for-tsetse-fly-wings.